How to transition your dog to natural food

 You want to do the best thing for your doggo’s health, and you want to do it now.
 You’ve come to the ultimate decision: it’s time to go natural.

 You’ve poured over the research.
-From blog post to Facebook group to veterinary journal – read countless opinions (some louder than others) and clicked link after link down a rabbit-hole of canine nutrition.
+From blog posts to Facebook groups to veterinary journals – reading countless opinions (some louder than others) and clicked link after link down a rabbit-hole of canine nutrition.

 Why transition to natural food?